mrd0x/EvilSelenium/README.md

 Easily extend the existing functionality to suit your needs (e.g. Create resources on Azure, download files from GDrive/OneDrive).

-# READ PLEASE
+# Note

-**Existing Chrome processes are terminated when this tool runs in order to be able to access the user's Chrome profile.**
+1. When this tool is run it will terminate any existing Chrome processes in order to be able to run with the user's profile which contains all passwords & sessions.

-# READ PLEASE #2

-I built this tool in about a week & I didn't run as many tests as I should.
-I would highly advise running some tests first.
+2. I built this tool in about a week & I didn't run as many tests as I should therefore there may be some bugs.

 # Usage

+	EvilSelenium.exe /?

     /help - Show this help menu.